odys-z/Anclient/docsphinx/source/starter/jsample.rst

 Navigate to where the package is extracted.

-3. create a servlet server with parameter "io.oz.root-key"
+3. create a servlet server with a 16 bytes string

 Here is a sample contex.xml for Tomcat.